 A Look at a Horse in Motion

-Saddler fitters do their best to help a moving body cope with an immovable object that carries weight while they are moving and bending.
+Saddle fitters do their best to accommodate a moving body with an immovable object that carries weight while in motion.
+However, there are limitations when it comes to fitting a horse while it’s in motion.

 Will a Compromise Need to be Made?